-Our philosophy has been to set charges on a cost reflective basis so that developers pay the full cost of any work undertaken by us.
+Our philosophy has been to set charges on a cost reflective basis so that customers pay the full cost of any work undertaken by us.
 Historically, we have offset our requisition charges by taking account of future income received from new households connected to our network (referred to as the income offset).

-Income offset rules are changing for this charging period and so from 2020/21, the income offset is only to be applied to infrastructure charges instead of requisition charges as per Ofwat's charging rules.
+Income offset rules have changed and so from the 2020/21 charging period, onwards, the income offset is only to be applied to infrastructure charges instead of requisition charges as per Ofwat's charging rules.